furti/FreeCAD-Reporting/README.md

 What does this query do?
 When it runs it groups all the spaces in the document by their ```Tag``` Attribute.
 So wen we have spaces with 3 different tags, we will get 3 rows when executing the statement.
 Each row will contain the Tag, and the sum of the area of all spaces for the given group.

-You can use multiple attributes and even static values like numbers or text in the Group By clause.
+You can use multiple attributes non grouping functions and even static values like numbers or text in the Group By clause.
 But the select part can only contain single attributes, that are also referenced in the group by clause.
 Functions in the select clause can reference other attributes too.

 e.g. this would be a invalid statement